nunit/docs/docs/articles/vs-test-adapter/Tips-And-Tricks.md

 #### ExplicitMode

 This setting can be either ```Strict``` or ```Relaxed```.
 The default is ```Strict```, which means that ```Explicit``` tests can only be run with other Explicit tests, and not mixed with non-Explicit tests.
 The ```Relaxed``` mode is the original NUnit mode, where if you select a category, a class or a set of tests, both explicit and non-explicit tests will be run.
 From Visual Studio Test Explorer there are no longer (since VS2019) any way of separating between a ```Run-All``` and ```run selected tests```, so Relaxed mode doesn't work properly.
 It may or may not work for command line tests, dependent upon how your tests are set up and run.

 (From version 4.2.0)

+#### SkipExecutionWhenNoTests

+If set, this setting will skip execution for an assembly if no tests are found during the pre-execution discovery phase.
+It will give you a small performance boost, but if you skip the execution, this assembly will not generate any log files.
+The default is false.

+(From version 4.2.0)